 " Memory is continually created, a story told and retold, using jigsaw pieces of experience.
 It's utterly unreliable in some ways, because who can say whether the feeling or emotion that seems to belong to the recollection actually belongs to it rather than being available from the general store of likely emotions we have learned?
 Memory is not false in the sense that it is willfully bad, but it is excitingly corrupt in its inclination to make a proper story of the past."

-Jenny Diski was born in 1947 in London, where she has lived most of her life.
-She is the author of 10 novels, 4 books of travel and memoir, 2 volumes of essays and a collection of short stories.
-Her journalism has appeared in the Mail on Sunday, the Observer and the London Review of Books, amongst other publications.
+Jenny was born in 1947 in London, where she lived most of her life.
+She was the author of 10 novels, 5 books of travel and memoir, 2 volumes of essays and a collection of short stories.
+Her journalism appeared in the Mail on Sunday, the Observer and the London Review of Books, amongst other publications.

 British Council author information